How To Grow Opuntia Subulata | Eve’s Pin | Austrocylindropuntia Subulata

 Watering and Feeding

-The amount of water Opuntia Subulata Monstrose needs depends on the time of the season.
+As a drought tolerant plant, the amount of water Opuntia Subulata Monstrose needs depends on the time of the season.

 Wait until the soil begins to dry out before watering again.
-Avoid keeping a saucer beneath the pot, you don’t want to let the roots soak in water.
+Avoid keeping a saucer beneath the pot.
+You don’t want to let the roots soak in water.

 The base turns black, and the plant will fall over.
 Plants will not come back from that kind of damage.